PinNaCode/magiskboot_build/README.md

 #### Eh, so my platform is not supported by your sh*t

-This project aims to be portable, and it should possible to get ported to new platforms, as long as your platform have the stuffs mentioned in the [Requirements](#requirements) section.
+This project aims to be portable, and it should be possible to port it to new platforms, as long as your platform meets the the above [requirements](#requirements).

 Not?
-Check out the [Cygwin](#cygwin-wip) platform, maybe you can try porting those dependencies yourself.
+Check out the [Cygwin](#cygwin-wip) platform for example, maybe you can try to port those dependencies yourself.

-Or, check the dirty MinGW port mentioned in [Windows (MinGW)](#windows-mingw) section if you prefer that way.
-But these are not covered by this project.
+Or, try to make a port without the missing dependencies (and you may need to rewrite some stuffs, this may not always be easy, for example the upstream Rust codebase is likely to grow).
+However, these are not covered by this project, just some friendly suggestions.

 ### Development